 Give us today our daily bread.

 And forgive us our debts, as we also have forgiven our debtors.

 And lead us not into temptation, but deliver us from the evil one.’

 13. No bank accounts or 401(k) allowed.

 [Jesus said] “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.”

-14. Women are not allowed to sing, lead prayer, read scripture, offer their confession before baptism, etc., in church.
-And they can’t greet people, ask about prayers, or ask to be baptized.
+14. Women are not allowed to sing, lead prayer, read scripture, etc., in church.
+Also, if they have a question, they can’t ask it in Sunday School or in the hallway.

 “Women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.”